Some down-ballot races undecided in California primary

 Meuser is running on a platform of purging voter rolls of people who have moved or died and conducting audits to ensure ineligible people aren’t registered to vote.

-Democratic Controller Betty Yee secured first place in her reelection bid with Republican entrepreneur Konstantinos Roditis taking second place.
+Democratic Controller Betty Yee won first place in her reelection bid with Republican entrepreneur Konstantinos Roditis taking second place.
 The two will face off in November.

 The California controller serves as the state’s top accountant and audits various state programs.
 She sits on several state boards and the State Lands Commission.